A jazzy and sophisticated rendition of the well known piano piece "chopsticks".

 it is in three parts - bass and drums groove, main chopsticks melody, then a light piano solo in a style rememiscent of the New Orleans greats - Fats Domino and Professor Longhair.

-Instruments: acoustic piano, bass and drums.
+Instruments: acoustic piano, bass, drums and bongos.

 It would work well in a light, humourous scene.

 The main theme is known by many different names in many different countries: